Facebook Pixel

 Kinesiology of the Shoulder and Scapula:

-by Brent Brookbush DPT, PT, MS, PES, CES, CSCS, ACSM H/FS
+by Brent Brookbush DPT, PT, MS, CPT, HMS, IMT

-Scapulohumeral Rhythm: The actions of the shoulder are paired with actions of the scapula.
-This serves to both increase the available range of motion of the upper extremity, and allows the glenoid fossa to be positioned in a more stable position in relation to the humeral head.
+Scapulohumeral Rhythm: The actions of the shoulder are paired with the actions of the scapula.
+This serves to increase the available range of motion of the upper extremity and allows the glenoid fossa to be positioned in a more stable position in relation to the humeral head.
 For example, shoulder abduction is accompanied by upward rotation - this increases the amount of gleno-humeral abduction available by moving the acromion process “out of the way,” and this positions the glenoid fossa partially under the humeral head providing mechanical stability to downward force.
 The analysis below pairs each shoulder joint action with the accompanying scapular movement.

 Shoulder Horizontal Adduction and Scapular Protraction: